-\textbf{Supported interpretability}: It examines the capability of visualization recommendation strategies to support end-users in understanding the reasoning behind the suggested visualizations: \textit{why was a particular visualization selected among the many possible ones?} Only a few methods provide inherent interpretability.
+It examines the capability of visualization recommendation strategies to support end-users in understanding the reasoning behind the suggested visualizations: \textit{why was a particular visualization selected among the many possible ones?} Only a few methods provide inherent interpretability.
 For example, DeepEye is a method that combines a decision tree, which is interpretable, with LambdaMART, which does not provide any clear explanation of the predicted outcome, leading to the argument that this visualization recommendation strategy is uninterpretable end-to-end.
-In contrast, KG4Vis is the only strategy that fully supports interpretability by utilizing a knowledge graph, allowing to illustrate the prediction steps by traversing the graph from the initial concept to the final prediction outcome (concept leaves).
-The remaining studies, due to the complexity of interpreting deep learning \cite{fazi2021beyond,olah2018building}, do not consider interpretability as an integral part of their strategy.
+In contrast, KG4Vis is the only strategy that fully supports interpretability by utilizing a knowledge graph, allowing it to illustrate the prediction steps by traversing the graph from the initial concept to the final prediction outcome (concept leaves).
+Due to the complexity of interpreting deep learning \cite{fazi2021beyond,olah2018building}, the remaining studies do not consider interpretability as an integral part of their strategy.
 For example, although they capture the latent perceptual properties of charts during the training phase and use them to select the best charts at inference time, they cannot explain these features.